 “April showers brings May flowers” is the refrain.
 We are seeing the May flowers, but it seems we will also be seeing May showers.
 Because of the weather, as you know, we had to postpone our twelfth annual Race for Education scheduled for last Friday until this Friday, May 3.
 Whether the weather will cooperate this Friday remains to be seen.
 However, never fear, we definitely WILL have the event—sooner or later.

 Welcome to spring!
 Springtime signifies rebirth as trees begin to bud and flowers bloom.
-We are grateful to God for the life-sustaining environment he/she provides for us, fitting in with this month’s virtues of Environmental Awareness and Citizenship.
+We are grateful to God for the life-sustaining environment he/she provides for us.
 God is trusting us as good citizens to take care of the Creation.
-With spring break coming up next week, we hope that you and your child(ren) will be able to spend some time together.
+Also, with spring break coming up soon, we hope that you and your child(ren) will be able to spend some time together.

 As we approach the new year, we would like to take this opportunity to express our appreciation for all your support during the first four months of the current school year.
-With your support, we have already conducted many activities, including the Harvest Festival, Scholastic Book Fair, and our annual clothing and food drives.
+With your support, we have already conducted many activities, including the Harvest Festival, Scholastic Book Fair, our annual clothing and food drives, and most recently our Winter Concert.
 Most important, however, is your support of your own child(ren) as they engage in their work in the classroom and at home.
 Parental engagement is key to children’s educational achievement.
 Let us continue to work together for the academic and character development of your child(ren).

 Our virtue for the month of December is Generosity.
 December is a time when, more than usual, we turn our thoughts and hearts towards the needs of others.
 It is a time to look beyond what we normally do and is expected in our relationships with others to consider what we can do to enhance the lives and wellbeing of others.